 A few years ago, I wrote a post called “Teaching Digital Citizenship in the Elementary Classroom.”
 Now I want to share a sample lesson for teaching internet safety to students as young as kindergarten.
 Yes, you read correctly—kindergarten.

-With children spending time online at younger and younger ages, it is vital that we explicitly teach young children how to protect themselves online.
-Most young children get the "Stranger Danger" talk at school, so they know about how to handle strangers in their neighborhood and in face-to-face situations.
+With children spending time online at younger and younger ages, it’s vital that we explicitly teach young children how to protect themselves online.
+Most young children get the “stranger danger” talk at school, so they know about how to handle strangers in their neighborhood and in face-to-face situations.

 Protecting Private Information Online

-- Ask, "What is a stranger?”
+- “What is a stranger?”
 After soliciting various answers, ensure that students understand that a stranger is someone we don’t know.
-Remind students that some strangers may want to hurt students, but not all strangers are bad people.
-You can give an example of a stranger who opens a door for you or picks up something you may have dropped and returns it to you.
+Remind students that some strangers may want to hurt them, but not all strangers are bad people.
+You can mention examples like a stranger who opens a door for you or picks up something you dropped and returns it to you.

-- Ask, "Are there strangers online?”
+- “Are there strangers online?”
 Some students may have played games online before and may offer answers related to those experiences.
-I’ve had students as young as kindergarten say that they think there are strangers online because you don’t always know who you are talking to online.
-After a brief discussion of different ways we can connect with strangers online (this can also include game systems), explain that students will be watching a video to learn more about how to handle strangers online.
+I’ve had students as young as kindergarten say that they think there are strangers online because you don’t always know who you are talking to.
+After a brief discussion of different ways we can connect with strangers online (which can include game systems), show them a video about how to handle strangers online.

-Print out one of the quizzes (Easy or Hard, depending on your students) to assess what students have learned.
+- Print out one of the quizzes (easy or hard, depending on your students) to assess what they’ve learned.